jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 ### The Technical Architects and Engineers

-These are the builders—the hands-on experts who architect, automate, and maintain the machinery that powers your software delivery.
+These are the builders - the hands-on experts who architect, automate, and maintain the machinery that powers your software delivery.
 They turn the promise of speed and stability into a daily reality, and their skills are in incredibly high demand.

 In fact, recent data shows that **29%** of IT organizations have recently hired DevOps engineers.
 But even so, **37%** of leaders report a persistent skills gap, which has prompted **68%** of teams to stand up their own formal training programs.
 You can dig into more of these numbers in this [report on DevOps skills](https://radixweb.com/blog/devops-statistics).